gokcehan/lf/doc.md

 The following types of information are supported:

-	maps     list of mappings created by the 'map' command cmaps    list of mappings created by the 'cmap' command cmds     list of commands created by the 'cmd' command jumps    contents of the jump list, showing previously visited locations history  list of previously executed commands on the command line files    list of files in the currently open directory as displayed by lf, empty if dir is still loading
+	maps     list of mappings created by the 'map', 'nmap' and 'vmap' command nmaps    list of mappings created by the 'nmap' and 'map' command vmaps    list of mappings created by the 'vmap' and 'map' command cmaps    list of mappings created by the 'cmap' command cmds     list of commands created by the 'cmd' command jumps    contents of the jump list, showing previously visited locations history  list of previously executed commands on the command line files    list of files in the currently open directory as displayed by lf, empty if dir is still loading

+When listing mappings the characters in the first column are:

+	n  Normal
+	v  Visual
+	c  Command-line

 This is useful for scripting actions based on the internal state of lf.
 For example, to select a previous command using fzf and execute it: